dchen077/LIS598ThesaurusViewer/project_documentation/README.md

 ![LIS598 - Page 2(3)](https://github.com/user-attachments/assets/e840c717-3fab-4180-9a68-fd7cbd325514)
 This diagram summarized what I learned from using ChatGPT to turn my design into a working interface without knowing any javascript (though I became much familiar with it at the end.)
 Between my design doc and final product, there is a long and frustrasting feedback loop where I spent many many hours with ChatGPT.

 Everytime I input a direction to ChatGPT, it gives me a script that attempt to fulfill my direction.
+In most cases, it didn't work or I became stuck in a negative feedback loop where I kept receiving the wrong result and did know how to go forward.
+To get out of the negative feedback loop, I summarized three methods.
+To escape these loops, I identified three methods:

+1. Make Compromises and Simplify: Instead of struggling with ChatGPT's inability to recognize assumed values in empty cells, I restructured my CSV format.
+This later helped in developing an auto-population script, which is still in  its experiment phase.
+2. Think Like a Machine: Instead of trying to explain what broader and narrower terms are, I explain that I want to create a function that uses the logic x.
+3. Go Back to the Roots: Sometimes, I notice the generated code uses certain function, such as tree view.
+Given that I have some familiarity with other programming languages (primarily xlst), I figured treeview is probably an established concept.
+A quick Google search proved that I was correct.
+By familiarizing myself with a more directed approach with javascript tutorials (instead learning everything from groundup), I was able to better direct ChatGPT to generate a script that matches my requirement.

+Everytime I input a direction to ChatGPT, it gives me a script that attempt to fulfill my direction.
 In most cases, it didn't work or I became stuck in a negative feedback loop where I kept receiving the wrong result and did know how to go forward. **To get out of the negative feedback loop, I summarized three methods.**

 1) Make compromises and simplify.
 At the beginning, I had trouble directing ChatGPT to recognize that some empty cells actually are not empty but have assumed values associated with it.
 Instead of mulling over this, I decided to simplify how my csv file is structured.
 Instead of leaving the cells empty, I manually filled out the hierarchical list associated with each term.
 In hindsight, this proved to be useful as well because I later thought of auto-populating the cells as a fix so that users don't have to do it manually.